unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 or arrays)

+Prototype
+All objects in JavaScript have a `prototype` property.
+This property is a reference to another object, often called `__proto__`.

+The `prototype` is the source from which objects can inherit properties and methods.
+When an object tries to access a property or method and can't find it, JavaScript will look in the object's `prototype` (its `__proto__`).

+Prototype Chain
+A prototype can also have its own prototype, forming a chain.
+This is called the prototype chain.
+Prototype chaining allows objects to share properties and methods, rather than duplicating them.

+It's hidden in the sense that we don't call `obj.__proto__.method`.
+Instead, we just call `obj.method`, and JavaScript will look up the  prototype chain if the method isn't found on the object itself.

 Scope Chain
 The scope chain is a chain of outer references, where each execution context is linked to its outer environment, allowing access to variables from higher scopes